colymba/silverstripe-restfulapi/README.md

 See [CONFIG.md](CONFIG.md) for individual component configuration options.

 ## API Documentation
-Full API documentation (generated with each releases) available in the [doc subfolder](https://github.com/colymba/silverstripe-restfulapi/tree/master/doc)
+Full API documentation (v1.1.0) available in the [doc subfolder](https://github.com/colymba/silverstripe-restfulapi/tree/master/doc)

 ## Note
 Originally made for use with EmberJS/Ember Data DS.RESTAdapter.
 This RESTful API with the default JSON Serializer should work out of the box with the latest version of Ember Data.